-Please read the preceding essay, “The One Drop Rule Revisited,” first!
+For additional historical context on these families, please read the preceding essay, “The One Drop Rule Revisited” !

 Early in my genealogy research, which began in 1978, I ran into a brick wall in regard to my great-grandfather, Sampson Williams.
 I found his 1879 marriage license from Montgomery County, NC, which listed him as the white son of Diza Williams and “unknown.”
 I couldn’t seem to find him in the federal manuscript census before he was married, but I did find a black family that had similar names as his and his mother’s.
 So I questioned my grandmother’s only remaining sibling, Aunt Ida, about Sampson’s family.
 She was evasive, telling me that she couldn’t remember her father having family.
 Eventually she told me that he had “people” that lived near Worthville, NC.
 Some locals who remembered Sampson called him “Samps Wilse” for short.
 Ida told me not to call him Samps Wilse, because that would make him black.
 This statement seemed strange, but eventually convinced me to look again at the black Williams family.
 In various censuses, I noticed that the Diza/ Dicey/ Disey, lived with a son named Sampson and was sometimes listed as black, sometimes white, sometimes mulatto.
 I decided to try to track down descendants of this Williams family.

 I learned that Diza Ann was first married to Calvin McQueen, with whom she had a daughter, Mary Ann, born in 1854.
 Both parents were identified as white.
 Beginning about 1855 and continuing through 1873, Diza gave birth to nine more children, all probably fathered by Wilson Williams (aka Wright), who was identified as her husband in the 1860 census.
 The children born after Mary Ann were as follows: